 Why does this happen?
-Obviously a lot of couples get engaged over the holidays.
-However, a lot of the people we meet in January and February have been engaged for several months but waited until after the New Year to start planning.
+Obviously, a lot of couples get engaged over the holidays, but there are plenty more.
+Surprisingly, a lot of the people we meet in January and February have been engaged for several months but waited until after the New Year to start planning.

 I totally sympathize with these brides.
 Wedding planning is a lot of work and getting started can be intimidating.
 But something happens psychologically at the turn of a new year.
 That calendar says, “2020” and procrastinating brides and grooms panic (“we wanted to get married in 2020 and now it is 2020″).
 They pick up the phone the first week of January and join the masses, scheduling their initial consultation.

 If you are one of those people, engaged but haven’t started planning, I urge you to start now.
 Come January you will be fighting the crowds for available dates.
 It’s hard to get a deal from a vendor when they’ve got a line of potential clients out the door.
 It might not seem fair, but it is the reality.
-Almost nobody books a wedding between Thanksgiving and Christmas.
-If you want to be the one with the leverage, call your potential wedding vendors now.
-We will sit by the phone, staring at it, waiting for it to ring and desperate to hear from you.
+Mind you, most nobody books a wedding between Thanksgiving and Christmas because they're busy enjoying the holidays.
+If you want to be the one with the leverage, call your potential wedding vendors ASAP—hopefully before December 25.

 One last thing to keep in mind: not only are you looking to book your favorite vendors, but you're often looking to book certain vendors together.
 The more vendors that you're sold on booking, the more that will narrow down your ease of choosing a date.
 Pssst—That's all the more reason to work with a team that has a curated list of preferred vendors like Wedgewood Weddings. 😉